no4ni/scaleSmooth/README.md

 - scaleFurry<br>
 Beautiful and detailed result, but only for monochrome images (only pure black and white, or for color - only pure red, black, green, yellow, fuchsia, blue, cyan and white)<br>
-Very slow, but you can process multiple images at the same time without losing speed<br><br>
+Slow - Very slow, but you can process multiple images at the same time without losing speed<br><br>

 - scaleRough<br>
 Typographic raster stylization, but for monochrome images it gives acceptable result<br>
-Slow, but you can process multiple images at the same time without losing speed<br><br>
+Fast - Slow, but you can process multiple images at the same time without losing speed<br><br>

 - scaleSeparate<br>
 Gives monochrome result and there are Gibbs ringing artifacts<br>